carpentries-lab/metagenomics-analysis/_episodes/10-OtherResources.md

 teaching: 5
 exercises: 0
 questions:
-- "Where are other metagenomic resources"
+- "Where are other metagenomic resources?"
 - "How can lessons be previewed?"
 objectives:
-- "Know some place where to find more information"
+- "Know some places where to find more information."
 keypoints:
-- "Enjoy metagenomics"
+- "Enjoy metagenomics."
 ---

 The lesson template comes with several utilities to simplify lesson development and maintenance.
-## How our results compare with the original research
+## How does our results compare with the original research
-## How can we improve the data analisis
+## How can we improve the data analysis
 ## Checking
 - [Data Carpentry in 16S Metagenomics](https://datacarpentry.org/blog/2017/11/16s-dc)
 - [Phyloseq Análisis de diversidad](http://www.castrolab.org/isme/biodiversity/biodiversity.html)